Script are not enabled

 Importance of the State Seal of Biliteracy

-For information on awarding the State Seal of Biliteracy during the 2020–21 school year in light of the Coronavirus (COVID-19) related school closures, visit the State Seal of Biliteracy Frequently Asked Questions (FAQs) web page.
+For information on awarding the State Seal of Biliteracy during the 2021-22 school year, visit the State Seal of Biliteracy Frequently Asked Questions (FAQs) web page.